pubnub/pubnub-mcp-server/resources/sdk_docs/go_storage-and-playback.md

 ```

 Parameters:
+- Channels (required)
+  - Type: []string
+  - Default: n/a
-- Channels ([]string, required): Channels to fetch message counts for.
+  - Channels to fetch counts for.
+- ChannelsTimetoken (required)
+  - Type: []int64
+  - Default: nil
-- ChannelsTimetoken ([]int64, default nil): Array of timetokens aligned with channels.
-Provide a single timetoken to apply to all channels, or one per channel.
-Mismatched lengths return PNStatus with error.
+  - Array of timetokens in same order as channels.
+A single timetoken applies to all channels.
+Otherwise, lengths must match or an error PNStatus is returned.
+- QueryParam
+  - Type: map[string]string
+  - Default: nil
-- QueryParam (map[string]string, default nil): Extra query string parameters.
+  - Additional query string parameters.

 ### Sample code